-TrustedSec will execute Social-Engineering attacks on an organization’s target employees.
-Social-Engineering provides a baseline to the effectiveness of the education and awareness program and how well an organization can withstand a targeted social engineering attack.
+TrustedSec will execute Social Engineering attacks on an organization’s target employees.
+Social Engineering assessments produce a baseline for the effectiveness of the education and awareness program and how well an organization can withstand a targeted social engineering attack.
 Social engineering attacks have been increasing in frequency, due to the ease of attack and the ability to circumvent a number of security controls to gain access to sensitive information.
 Attackers are finding it significantly easier to circumvent stringent perimeter defenses by targeting the organization’s user population.
-TrustedSec performs a varying level of social-engineering attacks based on the maturity level of the organization which increases in sophistication as the information security program is enhanced.
+TrustedSec takes into account the maturity level of the organization when determining the appropriate scale of the Social Engineering assessment, which increases in sophistication as the Information Security program is enhanced.

 With TrustedSec, you can:

-- Supplement awareness training, required by PCI DSS, SOX, FISMA, HIPAA, etc.
+- Supplement awareness training, as required by PCI DSS, SOX, FISMA, HIPAA, etc.

 Email Spear Phishing

-Target a small group of users to coerce clicking an embedded link, surrendering network credentials, command and control, and executing malware via email.
+A small group of users are targeted to coerce them into clicking an embedded link, surrendering network credentials, establishing command and control, and executing malware via email.

-Entice users to divulge sensitive corporate information, resetting users’ passwords, or further reinforcement of Email Spear Phishing via telephone calls.
+Users are enticed to divulge sensitive corporate information, reset users’ passwords, or further reinforce Email Spear Phishing via telephone calls.

 Simple Messaging System (SMS) Phishing

-Target a small group of users via SMS or text messaging to visit a malicious website, call an impersonated telephone number, etc.
+A small group of users are targeted via SMS or text messaging to visit a malicious website, call an impersonated telephone number, etc.

 Chat Platform Phishing

-Attempt to connect to your federated Skype for Business and entice users to click links or launch other attacks via background processes.
+Attempts are made to connect to federated Skype for Business and entice users to click links or launch other attacks via background processes.

-Focus on attempting to gain physical access to intellectual property, sensitive information, and access to critical systems.
+Attempts are made to gain physical access to intellectual property, sensitive information, and critical systems.